partisiablockchain/dapp-playground/README.md

-# PBC Smart Contract Development Environment
+# Welcome to the PBC Smart Contract Development Environment

 To boot the environment in your browser: